Glement/author-identification/docs/usage.rst

 | **keywords** - Keywords specific to this project.

 As a response you would get **Long** id of author that algorithm thinks has wrote given text.
+Maximum number of connections or requests per connection is limited to 4.
+You can change it in application properties